-Significant feature: for the purpose of applying criteria for the identification of Core and Natural Area and Corridor (NAC) woodlands; all wetlands; all life science Areas of Natural and Scientific Interest (regionally and provincially significant); all Core valley and stream corridors, Environmentally Sensitive or Significant Areas (ESAs), and Core and NAC woodlands that satisfy the size criterion (i.e., woodlands that are identified as Core and NAC woodlands based solely on criteria other than size are not considered to be significant features with respect to the application of the "proximity criterion").
+Significant feature: for the purpose of applying criteria for the identification of Core and Natural Area and Corridor (NAC) woodlands; all wetlands; all life science Areas of Natural and Scientific Interest (regionally and provincially significant); all Core valley and stream corridors, Environmentally Sensitive or Significant Areas-(ESAs), and Core and NAC woodlands that satisfy the size criterion (i.e., woodlands that are identified as Core and NAC woodlands based solely on criteria other than size are not considered to be significant features with respect to the application of the "proximity criterion").

-Site alteration: activities, such as grading, excavation and the placement of fill that would change the landform and natural vegetative characteristics of a site.
+Site alteration : activities, such as grading, excavation and the placement of fill that would change the landform and natural vegetative characteristics of a site.

-Social Subsidized Housing (sometimes referred to as "assisted", "subsidized social" or "rent-geared-to income" housing): housing that is a sub-set of affordable housing.
+-Social Subsidized Housing (sometimes referred to as "assisted", "subsidized" or "rent-geared-to income" housing): housing that is a sub-set of affordable housing.
 It refers to housing units provided under a variety of federal and provincial housing programs by the municipal non-profit housing corporation (Peel Living) and private non-profit and co-operative non-profit housing corporations.
-Residents in rent-geared-to-income units in social-subsidized housing portfolios pay no more than 30% of their annual gross household income in rent.
-It also refers to housing units within the private rental sector, including the above affordable housing, where rent-geared-to-income subsidy is provided through a rent supplement agreement with the landlord.
+Residents in rent-geared to income units in social housing portfolios pay no more than 30% of their annual gross household income in rent.
+It also refers to housing units within the private rental sector, including the above affordable housing, where rent-geared-to-income subsidy is provided through a rent-supplement agreement with the landlord. housing that is a sub-set of affordable housing, sometimes referred to as "assisted", "social" or "rent-qeared-to income" housing.
+It refers to housing units provided under a variety of federal and provincial housing programs by the municipal non-profit housing corporation (Peel Living) and private non-profit and co-operative non-profit housing corporations.
+It also refers to housing units within the private rental sector, including affordable housing, where rent-geared-to-income subsidy is provided through a rent supplement agreement with the landlord.